adafruit/M.2/README.md

-# m.2
+# M.2

-This repo, wiki, and issues/discussions are a collection of the current implementations for use as microcontrollers and modules started from a [Twitter discussion](https://twitter.com/zs/status/1319691639586082816).
+This repo, wiki, and issues/discussions are a collection of the current implementations of M.2 form factor for use as microcontrollers and modules started from a [Twitter discussion](https://twitter.com/zs/status/1319691639586082816).

 What is M.2?